-We also formulated safety instructions to guide employees to avoid any potential hazards related to extreme weather conditions.
-For example, within the operations in Hong Kong, we observe the Hong Kong labour department's code of practice in times of typhoons and rainstorms as a guidance material in formulating the Group's work arrangement under extreme weather.
-For more information, please refer to the subsection "Climate-Related Risk Identification" under the section "Environmental Protection".
+We have also formulated safety instructions to guide employees to avoid any potential hazards related to extreme weather conditions.
+For example, within the operations in Hong Kong, we observe the Hong Kong Labour Department's Code of Practice in Times of Typhoons and Rainstorms as a guidance material in formulating the Group's work arrangement under extreme weather.
+For more information, please refer to the subsection "Addressing Climate Change" under the section "Environmental Protection".

-During the Reporting Period, there were no material relevant laws and regulations relating to providing a safe working environment and protecting employees from occupational hazards that had a significant impact on the Group, and there were no work-related fatalities or injuries occurred in the workplace.
+During the Reporting Period, there were no material relevant laws and regulations relating to providing a safe working environment and protecting employees from occupational hazards that had a significant impact on the Group, and the Group was not aware of any non-compliance with relevant laws and regulations.
+Furthermore, there were no work-related fatalities or injuries that occurred in the workplace.